prospar/false-sharing-scripts-micro24/micro24-artifact-README.md

 # Make sure all scripts and framework code are up-to-date
 git pull

-# Validate the setup by running the following script one time
+# Validate the structural setup by running the following script one time
 bash validation-script.sh

 # Build the necessary directories and protocols in Gem5, extract the tar image